rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 #### Implicit Binding

-If a context object references the function as part of the object property, e.g. `obj.func()`, then this context object `obj` will be binded to `this` and be available to the function `func`.
+If a context object references the function as part of the object property, e.g. `obj.func()`, then this context object `obj` will be bound to `this` and be available to the function `func`.

 Therefore, it is critical that a context object is used to invoke the function, if it is just a reference assignment of the function through an object, the implicit binding will be lost.
 This is especially common for callback functions.